Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 What are the health risks seniors should be aware of in winter?

-Illness (pneumonia, flu)
+Illness (pneumonia, flu, respiratory infections)

 Worsening of existing conditions (e.g. chronic pain, heart conditions)